 Students can be assessed in a variety of ways to satisfy the teacher that they meet the outcomes for a unit.
 Outcome Tasks should be used to enable a student to demonstrate that they have met the Key Knowledge and Key Skills for each Outcome.
+The original result for the outcome will remain and be reported on, however the redemption will allow the student to achieve a satisfactory result.
+Classroom teachers are expected to inform parents and Senior Sub School Team promptly when they have concerns as to the academic progress of a student in VCE.
+A phone call home and a follow-up email that outlines the work requirements is the preferred method.
+Staff are also required to record this under parent communication on compass.

-If a student has met the attendance requirements and has completed the Outcomes Tasks demonstrating key skills and knowledge then the student will automatically achieve an S. If a student has not met the requirements of the outcome tasks the redemption process should be followed.
+If a student has met the attendance requirements and has completed the Outcomes Tasks demonstrating key skills and knowledge, then the student will automatically achieve an S. If a student has not met the requirements of the outcome tasks the redemption process should be followed.